david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 **Samples:** are the collection of example applications (code and demos) provided with OpenVINO™.<br><br>
 **DL Workbench:** is a tool for converting models and testing performance (speed and accuracy) with different model configuration settings.<br>

+1. User reads introduction.
-1. Follow the introductory SqueezeNet steps.
+2. Follow the introductory SqueezeNet steps.
-2. Follow the human pose steps.
+3. Follow the human pose steps.
-3. Duplicate the SqueezeNet section, this time using the Workbench instead of Model Optimizer.
+4. Duplicate the SqueezeNet section, this time using the Workbench instead of Model Optimizer.
-4. Use the OpenVINO™ vehicle detection model to convert a model from FP32 to FP16.
+5. Use the OpenVINO™ vehicle detection model to convert a model from FP32 to FP16.
     - Run the FP16 model with the security barrier demo on the GPU.
     - This requires a "behind the scenes" download of the model via the Workbench.
     - [Optional] Encourage user to explore Workbench features?
-5. Use the DL Workbench to convert a face detection model (provided on desktop).
+6. Use the DL Workbench to convert a face detection model (provided on desktop).
     - [Optional] Encourage user to explore Workbench features?
     - Run simple face detection
     - Run face detection with additional models (age/gender, landmarks, emotion recognition, etc.)

-## DELETE HERE
+## ---- DELETE HERE ----